Skip to main content

 See Also

-• [Model S Plaid Lock Sound Guide](/blog/tesla-model-s-plaid-lock-sound) — 22-speaker premium audio + MCU3 install steps
+• [Model S Plaid Lock Sound Guide](/blog/tesla-model-s-plaid-lock-sound): 22-speaker audio system + MCU3 install steps

-• Model X Guide - Similar premium audio setup
+• Model X Guide - Similar dual-speaker audio setup

 • Installation Guide - Complete walkthrough